smudge/decks/railsconf-2021.md

 - "Something must always happen."
 - If a controller action does not succeed, it must still do _something._
 - "If you make a list of all possible outcomes, then one of them must occur."
 (Even if we don't know which one.)

 ---

-# Law of the Probability Lever

-???

-- "A slight change in circumstances can have a huge impact on probabilities" Something that seems very unlikely might become a lot more likely given the right conditions.
-Say you inadvertently run a very expensive query, and suddenly your DB CPU is maxed out at 100%.
-Or maybe your database fails over, causing all connections to go bad at once.
-Or you have an unexpected traffic spike, and a bunch of requests pile up and time out en masse.
-Point being, you can't assume that your code will always run under ideal conditions.
-Something that works today might suddenly break in strange ways because of something totally unrelated.

----

-???

-The scale tipping point: when the impact of novel errors surpasses the impact of "known" issues.

----